BroncoDirectMe/Frontend/README.md

 <h3> BroncoDirectMe Frontend </h3>

 <p> This repository contains all required code to drive the frontend for the BroncoDirectMe Chromium extension.
 This mainly includes the composition and rendering of the user interface.</p>
-<p> This repository contains all required code to drive the frontend for the BroncoDirectMe Chromium extension.
-This mainly includes the composition and rendering of the user interface.</p>

-##Recommended IDE Settings for Various IDEs
 ##Recommended IDE Settings for Various IDEs

 <h3> Recommanded <code> .vscode/settings.json </code> Setup</h3>